davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 diminishes over time due to the progressive subduction of younger, hotter oceanic lithosphere.
-Reconstruction of the Pacific--Farallon spreading ridge history show progressively younger oceanic lithosphere entering the southwest Cordilleran subduction zone between ca. 70 and 30 Ma at a rate of ~-1 Myr/Ma [@Atwater1998; @Liu2009; @Seton2010].
+Reconstruction of the Pacific--Farallon spreading ridge history show that, between ca. 70 and 30 Ma, oceanic lithosphere entering the southwest Cordilleran subduction zone got younger at a rate of ~1 Myr/Ma [@Atwater1998; @Liu2010; @Seton2012] corresponding to the approach of the ridge to the subduction zone.
 This factor coupled with slab window emplacement starting at ca. 24 Ma leads to the interpretation that cooling from below by continued subduction was of second-order significance.